docker/docs/desktop/wasm/index.md

 ## Feedback

-Thanks for trying the new Docker+Wasm integration.
+Thanks for trying out Wasm workloads with Docker.
 Give feedback or report any bugs you may find through the issues tracker on the [public roadmap item](https://github.com/docker/roadmap/issues/426){: target="_blank" rel="noopener" class="_"}.